sergueik/springboot_study/basic-pushgateway-perl/README.md

 ```text
 This is perl 5, version 26, subversion 3 (v5.26.3) built for x86_64-linux-thread-multi
 ```
-* verify the custom module to be healthy:
+* verify the dependency module to be healthy:
 ```sh
 perl -MHTTP::Tiny -e 'print $HTTP::Tiny::VERSION'
 ```